A Light, Durable and Flexible Core

 Low Coefficient of Linear Thermal Expansion:

-Coefficient of linear thermal expansion fo CFCC is approximately less Than 1/10 of steel, resulting in much lower sag when the line is energized and the conductor is running hot.(The resin used for CFCC can resist up to 200°C)
+The coefficient of linear thermal expansion for CFCC is less than 1/10 of steel, resulting in much lower sag when the line is energized and the conductor is running hot (The resin used for CFCC can resist up to 200°C)

 The coefficient of linear expansion of CFCC is approximately 1/10 that of steel, and it does not elongate even in high-temperature environments, so CFCC suppresses the slack of ACFR wires due to thermal expansion.
 The resin used in CFCC® can be used in a temperature environment of ~200℃.